Thirukaalathessvarar-S/genai-image-captioning-blip/README.md

 To design and deploy a prototype application for image captioning by utilizing the BLIP image-captioning model and integrating it with the Gradio UI framework for user interaction and evaluation.

 ### PROBLEM STATEMENT:
+Image captioning is the task of generating a textual description for a given image.
+This is crucial for applications like accessibility tools for visually impaired users, content generation, and image indexing.
+Traditional systems often rely on predefined labels or are limited in context understanding.
+By leveraging the BLIP model—a state-of-the-art vision-language pretraining model—this project aims to create an intuitive and efficient application for real-time image captioning, accessible via the Gradio interface.

 ### DESIGN STEPS:
 #### STEP 1: